 Years ago, I used to avoid anything with wheat, such as bread and pasta because it made my eczema worse and caused digestive problems for me.
 At the time, when I cut out wheat, what I missed most was eating toast with almond butter.
 That was until I discovered bread that had been sprouted – Silver Hills!
 It’s never caused an eczema flare up and I’ve always found it very easy to digest – thank goodness.
 You see, sprouted grains are simply better for the gut and the whole body because they are easier to digest.

-Sprouting is Magical
+Sprouting is Magical!

 Sprouted grains have been soaked in water until they begin to germinate.
 It takes the grain and turns it into a small sprout, releasing vital enzymes in the process.
-Sprouting is magical because it helps to unlock valuable nutrients making them much easier for our bodies to absorb and digest.
-It also helps to break down some of the starch in the seed.
+Sprouting is magical because it helps to unlock valuable nutrients making them much easier for our bodies to absorb and digest1.
+It also helps to break down some of the starch in the seed2.
 Compared to white bread and whole wheat bread, which are made from ground flours, much of the nutrition is lost in the refinement process.
 Whereas sprouted grain bread is gently mashed to form a dough and the vitamins and minerals are preserved.

 So Why is Sprouting Good for the Gut?